jackmaden/philosophybreak/src/pages/articles/friedrich-nietzsches-life-insanity-and-legacy/index.md

 ## Learn more about Nietzsche’s philosophy, including his 5 most important ideas

-<span class="big-letter">T</span>his article is an extract from our online guide, [Introduction to Nietzsche and His 5 Greatest Ideas](/introduction-to-nietzsche/), which consists of 42 self-paced, myth-busting lessons on Nietzsche’s fascinating yet much-misunderstood philosophy.
+<span class="big-letter">T</span>his article is an extract from my online guide, [Introduction to Nietzsche and His 5 Greatest Ideas](/introduction-to-nietzsche/), which consists of 42 self-paced, myth-busting lessons on Nietzsche’s fascinating yet much-misunderstood philosophy.

 If you found this brief biological sketch interesting, and are curious to learn more about Nietzsche’s actual philosophy — including his perspectivism, critique of morality, and ideas like his Übermensch, eternal recurrence, and will to power — then consider exploring the full guide now.
 [Introduction to Nietzsche and His 5 Greatest Ideas](/introduction-to-nietzsche/) gets rave reviews (one reader describes it as “the best introduction to Nietzsche I’ve come across”), and might be just what you’re looking for!